mohangular/MeanTrackApp/README.md

 # MeanTrackApp
-This repository is for holding source code for Mean Track App
+This repository is for holding source code for Mean Track Apps